DoSomethingArchive/user-api-docs/v1/user-api-spec.md

 TODO

 #### Users by Birthdate
 Get all users who have a birthday on a given day.
+If a year is not specified, then it will return all users who have a birthday on that day across all years.

 **Query:**
 ```
 /users?birthdate=<:m-d-Y>
+/user?birthdate=<:m-d>
 ```

 **Request Method:**